oracle/graal/docs/security/security-guide.md

 ## Oracle GraalVM to GraalVM Community Edition Downgrade

-> Note: Managed execution of native code is available with Oracle GraalVM.
+> Note: Managed execution of native code is not available in GraalVM Community Edition.

-When downgrading to GraalVM Community Edition, native code execution is only available with the `allowNativeAccess` privilege.
+When downgrading to GraalVM Community Edition, native code execution is only possible with the `allowNativeAccess` privilege.
 This also applies to languages implemented with Truffle that allow for native code extensions, such as Python and Ruby.

 Computational resource limit options are not recognized by GraalVM Community Edition.